koogawa/LocationPickerController/README.md

 ## Usage

-1. Link `CoreLocation.framework` and `MapKit.framework` to your project.
+1. Link `CoreLocation.framework` and `MapKit.framework` to your project
-2. Fill in `NSLocationWhenInUseUsageDescription` in your Info.plist.
+2. Fill in `NSLocationWhenInUseUsageDescription` in your Info.plist
+3. Import `CoreLocation` and `LocationPickerController`
-3. Initialise the LocationPickerController
+4. Initialize the LocationPickerController
-4. Push the controller
+5. Push the controller

 ```swift
 import CoreLocation